 - During the term of appointment, the person is admitted to and enrolled in a graduate degree program offered by the University of Kansas;

-- Enrollment and Post Comps: Upon successful completion of the doctoral comprehensive examination and all other Graduate Studies and departmental requirements for candidacy to the doctoral degree and upon completion of eighteen post-comprehensive credit hours, the student may enroll in one or more dissertation, thesis, or equivalent credit hours as approved by the student's department, the student's school or College, and the Office of Graduate Studies to qualify for a graduate research assistantship appointment.
+Enrollment and Post Comps: Upon successful completion of the doctoral comprehensive examination and all other Graduate Studies and departmental requirements for candidacy to the doctoral degree and upon completion of eighteen (18) post-comprehensive credit hours, the student may enroll in one or more dissertation ,thesis, or equivalent credit hours as approved by the student’s department, the student’s school or college, and the Office of Graduate Studies to qualify for a graduate research assistantship appointment.
 [Note: Candidates for the professional doctoral degrees may enroll in dissertation-equivalent hours as approved by Graduate Studies.
 For more detailed information about post-comprehensive enrollment, see the policy on Doctoral Candidacy.]

-- During the term of appointment, the GRA must be in academic good standing and be making satisfactory progress toward a graduate degree, as determined by Graduate Studies and the department in which the student is enrolled.
-[Note: Students who are admitted to a degree program on provisional status are not considered to be in academic good standing for the purpose of GRA appointments.
-Exceptions may be granted by the Vice Provost of Graduate Studies under extraordinary circumstances.]
-A graduate student must maintain a cumulative grade point average (GPA) of 3.0 to remain in academic good standing.
-However, if a department judges that a graduate student whose GPA falls below 3.0 after the first semester at KU is nonetheless making satisfactory progress, the department may recommend to the Vice Provost of Graduate Studies that the student be allowed to keep the GRA position for one additional semester.]
+- During the term of appointment, the GRA must be in good academic standing and be making satisfactory progress toward a graduate degree, as determined by the Office of Graduate Studies and the department in which the student is enrolled.
+A graduate student must maintain a cumulative grade point average (GPA) of 3.0 to remain in good academic standing.
+However, if a department judges that a graduate student whose GPA falls below 3.0 after the first semester at KU is nonetheless making satisfactory progress, the department may recommend to the Vice Provost for Graduate Studies that the student be allowed to keep the GRA position for one additional semester.

 - The person must successfully pass a background check established by the University.